By Roy Burner - Minister of the Gospel

 Jesus said: You are the salt of the earth: but if salt has lost it savour by what shall it be salted?
 It is thenceforth good for nothing, but to be cast out, and to be trodden under the foot of men (Matthew 5:13).

 You are the salt of the earth indicates that the genuinely born-again believer is as salt that can help meet the needs of the world.
 Salt adds flavoring, acts as a preservative, melts coldness, and heals wounds.
 This makes it an appropriate description of the believer in Christ and their relationship to the world in which they live.

-The believer is the condition (as salt) to meet the world's needs and he has a mission (as light) to the world.
+The believer is as salt to meet the world's needs and has a mission (as light) to the world.
 The believer's light is to clearly shine forth into the darkness of human depravity.
 Darkness is the absence of light; and darkness alone cannot dispel the light, but the smallest light can dispel the greatest darkness.

 Jude, the servant of Jesus Christ, wrote: To them that are sanctified (or set apart) by God, the Father and preserved in Jesus Christ, it is needful for me to write to you, and exhort you that you should earnestly contend for the faith (Jude 1:1-3).

-Jude seen the Christian faith as definite, unchanging, and unchangeable.
+Jude seen the Christian faith as definite and unchangeable.
 He also noted that certain men had crept in unnoticed, who were long ago marked out for condemnation, ungodly men turning the grace of God into lasciviousness (or toward immorality) (Jude 1:4).